ChristinaMakri/eCommerce/README.md

 OVERVIEW

-eCommerce is a robust and scalable web application developed using Java Spring Boot.
-It delivers core functionalities for online retail platforms including user management, product catalog, shopping cart, and order processing with a secure and extensible architecture.
+eCommerce is a robust and scalable backend application developed using Java 17 and the Spring Boot framework.
+It delivers the essential infrastructure for powering an online retail platform, including user management, product catalog, and (optionally) shopping cart and order processing.
+The system is designed with modularity, security, and extensibility in mind, making it suitable for integration with various frontend frameworks or third-party services.

 KEY FEATURES

--Secure user authentication and authorization -Comprehensive product management with search and filtering -Shopping cart with real-time updates
+-JWT-based authentication and role-based authorization (USER / ADMIN) -User and address management with CRUD operations -Shopping cart functionality with real-time update support -Product and category management with optional filtering & searching -Order processing workflow
--Order processing workflow with status tracking -RESTful API endpoints for frontend or third-party integration -Flexible data persistence supporting multiple relational databases
+-RESTful API endpoints, documented and tested via Postman -Spring Security integration with secure password handling -Cross-Origin Resource Sharing (CORS) support for frontend integration -Global exception handling and validation